 - All submitted papers must be Microsoft Word document (not as PDFs)

-- All submitted papers must have all author information removed to facilitate blind reviewing.
+- All submitted papers must have all author information removed through the body of the paper to facilitate blind reviewing.

 - Final word count for the submission should be between 2500–7500 words (excluding references and preceding materials).